jenkinsci/mabl-integration-plugin/README.md

     (one of environmentId or applicationId is required)
 -   restApiKeyId: The id of the API key secret of the desired deployment workspace - Required
--   labels: if specified, only plans with (any of the) labels will be triggered
+-   labels: if specified, only plans with (any of the) labels will be triggered.
+    If multiple labels are provided, separate them with commas.
 -   mablBranch: if specified, then tests from the specified branch will be executed.
     You may also want to use a Jenkins
     [environment variable](https://www.jenkins.io/doc/pipeline/tour/environment/) to specify the branch.

-*Note* that if you want to select specific plan labels, then use the `labels: ['label1','label2',...,'labeln'].toSet()` syntax in your pipeline step.
-The Generate Pipeline Script page in Jenkins does not append `toSet()`.
-If you do not use labels, then set the value to null, for example: `labels: null`

 The following sections shows how to use the integration plugin in either a declarative or in a scripted pipeline.